naveen1973/quantlibapp/README.rst

 1. Calculate loan (annuity) schedule, similar to **numpy.pmt**, but this application takes real date and consider UK holiday too.

+Please note that this version ONLY works on jupyterlab or jupyter notebook as it takes input directly from the notebook,

 Installing quantlibapp
 -------------